Voice Tracks

 How Voice Track Playback Works

-When AutoCast encounters a # VT command in the program log, here's what happens:
+When AutoCast encounters this block, here's what happens:

-6. As the voice track nears its end, the talkbed begins fading back up to full volume.
+- As the voice track nears its end, the song begins fading up to full volume — timed so the song is at full volume just before its vocals start.

 The # VT Command